cancerberoSgx/typescript-in-the-browser/README.md

 ## Dones

- *  "optimized typescript.js and development experience - Uses :

-  "separate typecript.js fil from the rest since is too big(20mb)
-  * using tsc and browserify only (no tsify) browsersync - watchify and tsc -w for development is great.

  * move out typescript.js from compilation chain so its faster
+ * browsersync - watchify and tsc -w for development is great.
+ * ts-simple-ast ?  - not possible to run in the browser.